yehia67/documentation/node-software/0.1/iri/how-to-guides/interact-with-an-iri-node.md

 **Nodes wait to receive transactions from clients on the API port that's set in the `PORT` configuration parameter.
 You can send HTTP requests to this port to interact with a node's REST API, which allows you to read/write data to the Tangle.**

-In the following how-to guide we use Node.js and Python to send requests to an IRI node on the Devnet.

 ## Prerequisites

 To use the code samples in this guide, you must have the following: